 Construction equipment exhaust effects air quality both locally and regionally.
 Emissions of diesel particulate matter, a TAC, can affect local air quality.
 This impact is discussed under Impact 5.
 Emissions of air pollutants that could affect regional air quality were addressed by modeling emissions and comparing them to the SJVAPCD significance thresholds.
 Construction period air pollutant emissions were modeled using the California Emissions Estimator Model, CalEEMod 2016.3.2 model, with project construction information.
 This model was developed by the South Coast AQMD and other California Air Districts.
 SJVAPCD recommends the use of this model for construction and operational analysis of land use development projects.
-The model predicts emissions of ozone precursor pollutants (i.e., ROG and NO_x) and particulate matter (i.e., PM{10} and $PM{2.5}$).
+The model predicts emissions of ozone precursor pollutants (i.e., ROG and NO_x) and particulate matter (i.e., PM10 and PM{2.5}).

 Construction build-out scenarios were developed based on the construction schedules, construction vehicle trips, and equipment proposed for use in the project description.
-Construction emissions were predicted for the construction of the Solar Blue Generating Facility construction.
+Construction emissions were predicted for the construction of the Chestnut Solar Generating Facility construction.
 The emissions computed using CalEEMod for this assessment address use of construction equipment, worker vehicle travel, on-site vehicle and truck use, and off-site truck travel by vendors or equipment/material deliveries.
-Both criteria air pollutant exhaust and fugitive dust (i.e., PM{10} and $PM{2.5}$) were computed by CalEEMod.
+Both criteria air pollutant exhaust and fugitive dust (i.e., PM10 and PM{2.5}) were computed by CalEEMod.
 Note that the unmitigated CalEEMod modeling does not include the effects of SJVAPCD Regulation VIII that would substantially reduce fugitive PM10 and PM2.5 emissions.
 Attachment 1 includes the construction assumptions that were used to model emissions.
-Attachment 2 includes the CalEEMod modeling outputs for both uncontrolled and controlled emissions.
+Attachment 2 includes the CalEEMod modeling outputs for construction and operational emissions.

-Unmitigated emissions from all phases of construction are reported in Table 5a.
-As shown, unmitigated construction emissions would exceed the applicable SJVAPCD thresholds for NOx and PM{10} in 2020 and PM{10} also in 2021.
-Unless mitigated (and controlled under Regulation VIII), this would represent a significant air quality impact.
+Unmitigated and uncontrolled emissions from all phases of construction are reported in Table 5.
+As shown, unmitigated construction emissions would exceed the applicable SJVAPCD thresholds for PM10 in 2020 and 2021.
+Since the project could be constructed within a 12-month period over 2020-21, the total emissions of NOx and PM10 (exhaust plus fugitive) would exceed the significance thresholds.
+Unless mitigated (and controlled under Regulation VIII and Rule 9510), this would represent a significant air quality impact.

 The SJVAPCD Indirect Source Review Rule (Rule 9510) applies to construction of the proposed Project.
 Regardless of whether a project's construction emissions of regional pollutants would exceed the Air District's significance thresholds for each pollutant, the project is still required to comply with Rule 9510, to ensure that the project contributes its fair share of emissions reductions in order to achieve the basin-wide reduction targets established in the Air District's Ozone and PM attainment plans.
-Rule 9510 requires that the project reduce uncontrolled construction exhaust emissions by 20 percent for NO_x and 45 percent for PM{10} from calculated unmitigated levels.
+Rule 9510 requires that the project reduce uncontrolled construction exhaust emissions by 20 percent for NO_x and 45 percent for PM10 from calculated unmitigated levels.
 The basis for the reductions is use of the CalEEMod emissions for statewide construction fleets.
 Use of newer equipment could result in substantially lower emissions.
 SJVAPCD encourages reductions through on-site mitigation measures.
 (Note: The use of the term "mitigation" under Rule 9510 does not refer to mitigation of impacts under CEQA; i.e., the ISR emission reduction percentages are required without regard to whether the CEQA emissions thresholds are exceeded or not.)
 Fees to purchase or sponsor off-site reductions through SJVAPCD apply when on-site mitigation measures do not achieve the required percentage of emissions reduction.
-Using lesspolluting construction equipment, such as newer equipment or retrofitting older equipment reduces construction emissions on-site.
+Using less-polluting construction equipment, such as newer equipment or retrofitting older equipment reduces construction emissions on-site.
 A combination of on-site and off-site measures can be implemented to meet the overall emission reduction requirements.
-The emissions reported in Table 5a do not include the reductions required by Rule 9510.
+The emissions reported in Table 5 do not include the reductions required by Rule 9510.